 AR 5075 Course Adds, Drops and Withdrawals

-Student adding, drops, and withdrawals procedures shall be published in the course catalog, schedule of classes and college website.
+Procedures for Sstudent addingsing, drops, and withdrawals procedures shall be published in the course catalog, schedule of classes and college website.
 The district shall include provisions for intervention in cases of multiple withdrawals.

-Adding Courses
+Adding/Reinstatement of Courses